 The Gerontological Society of America (GSA) supports evidence-informed practice and education to eliminate ageism in health care, ensuring that people of all ages receive the same high standard of care grounded in respect, empathy, and clinical excellence.
 To support these efforts, GSA promotes an education-first approach to addressing ageism in health care by equipping health care students, professionals, educators, and system leaders with knowledge, tools, and strategies that center on age equity when delivering health care.

-Ageism in Health Care resources
+Ageism in Health Care Resources

-Addressing Ageism in Health Care Training Initiative
+Recognizing and Addressing Ageism in Health Care Training Initiative

 Additional information on this important topic is available from: